forcedotcom/sfdx-scanner/docs/_articles/en/architecture/retire-js-engine.md

 If `MyProject` contains `MyProject/lorem/ipsum/jquery-3.1.0.min.js`, this will be identified as a vulnerability.

-If the file were renamed to `SomeGenericFile.js` or `jquery.resource`, or even hidden within a ZIP such as `AllMyLibs.zip`, the scanner will still identify the vulnerable library and report it as a violation.
+If the file were renamed to `SomeGenericFile.js` or `jquery.resource`, or even hidden within a ZIP such as `AllMyLibs.zip`, the code analyzer will still identify the vulnerable library and report it as a violation.